Ghostmonday/V/README.md

 **Real-time communication platform with AI-powered sentiment analysis and collectible card generation**

 VibeZ is an enterprise-grade real-time messaging platform that transforms conversations into collectible digital cards.
-Built with TypeScript, Express, WebSockets, and Supabase, VibeZ combines real-time communication with AI-powered sentiment analysis to create unique, tradeable digital artifacts from meaningful conversations.
+Built with TypeScript, Express, WebSockets, and Supabase, VibeZ combines real-time communication with AI-powered sentiment analysis to create unique digital artifacts from meaningful conversations.

 ---